metrotram/Authentic_Rus_Names/README.md

 # Authentic Rusian Names

 Now works with Mod Managers!
+(Many thanks to kosch104 for the help with the adaptation)

 The mod replaces the automatic names in the game with authentic Russian ones.